 Screwtape: Ruining the Race by Steven Lee

-This Sunday see the release of the fourth letter of Screwtape: Ruining the Race written by Steven Lee, who is one of our preaching team.
+This Sunday see the release of the seventh letter of Screwtape: Ruining the Race written by Steven Lee, who is one of our preaching team.
 It is being released one chapter at a time over a period of ten weeks.
 This is designed to encourage people to think, reflect on and even discuss the points raised in each chapter - rather than galloping through the booklet in a single sitting.
+Previous chapters can be found on the St John's Website - What we do - Retired But Not Out! - Screwtape: Ruining the Race.

 The premise of the book is that Screwtape is an experienced devil.
 His nephew, Wormwood, has had a bumpy start to his demonic career but has been given a new opportunity with a group of recently retired Christians.
 Screwtape’s advice as to how to plot the ruin of these humans is contained in a series of letters.